 HSBC Securities USA provides clients with access to managed portfolio accounts and asset allocation programs.
-The U.S. securities division of HSBC Bank manages more than $3.08 billion in assets.
+The U.S. securities division of HSBC Bank manages billion in assets for individual and institutional clients.
 Read on for more about its financial advisory services.

 HSBC Securities USA Background

 HSBC Securities USA was formed as a broker-dealer in 1969.
 It became a registered investment advisor (RIA) in 2005.
 Today, it’s a wholly owned subsidiary of HSBC Markets USA Inc. and an indirect wholly owned subsidiary of HSBC Holdings Plc.

 The firm is a Delaware corporation based in New York City.

 HSBC Securities USA Client Types and Minimum Account Sizes

 The firm works with individuals, high-net-worth individuals, trusts, estates, charitable organizations, retirement accounts, corporations, limited liability companies and other business entities.